ychoy/mouse-a-sketch/README.md

 Can you build a basic etch-a-sketch?

-A visitor to your site should be able to "draw" with their mouse, simply by moving their cursor around the screen.
+A visitor to your site should be able to "draw" with their mouse, simply by *moving* their cursor around the screen (no clicking required!).
 They should also be able to "pick" a color, using the HTML5 colorpicker.

 <hr>
 <img width="450" alt="screen shot 2017-02-03 at 9 57 40 am" src="https://cloud.githubusercontent.com/assets/1489337/22602344/abf7abc8-e9f7-11e6-8c0a-523d9aeade77.png">